supertoino/NimatorCouchBase/README.md

 # Nimator CouchBase plugin

 This project is a plugin for [Nimator](https://github.com/omniaretail/nimator).
-Nimator is a lightweight Monitor framework and this plugin gives Nimator the ability to make REST calls to get information a CouchBase Cluster.
+Nimator is a lightweight Monitor framework and this plugin gives Nimator the ability to make REST calls to get information a CouchBase Cluster and use a Language to write custom boolean expressions about the data obtained.

 ## The Plugin